Bible Questions

 Who was John the Baptist?

 John's parents, birth, and early life.
-John's father was Zacharias, and his mother was Elisabeth.
-Zacharias was a priest, and Elisabeth was of the lineage of Aaron (Luke 1: 5).
-Zacharias and Elisabeth were spiritually outstanding (Luke 1: 6).
-They, however, were childless (Luke 1: 7).
-Elisabeth's being with child was miraculous (Luke 1: 36, 37).
-The angel Gabriel announced John's birth and also that his name was to be John (Luke 1: 11-13).
-We know very little of John's early life (Luke 1: 80).
-John lived in the desert and began his work when he was thirty years of age (Luke 3: 1, 2).
+John's father was Zacharias and his mother was Elisabeth, both of whom were descended from Aaron (Luke 1: 5).
+They were spiritually outstanding (Luke 1: 6).
+However, they were childless because Elisabeth was barren (Luke 1: 7).
+The angel Gabriel appeared to Zacharias to announce she would miraculously have a son and revealed his name would be "John", from the Hebrew "Joannes" meaning "Jehovah is a gracious giver" (Luke 1: 11-13).
+We know little of John's early life (Luke 1: 80) other than he eventually lived in the desert and began his work when he was thirty years old (Luke 3: 1-2).

 John the Baptist's ministry.
 As we have seen, John's work was that of being a forerunner for Christ (Luke 1: 17).
 John preached in the wilderness of southern Judea and partly in the Jordan Valley (cf. Matt.
 3: 5).
-His message was "repent for the kingdom of heaven is at hand: (Matt.
-3: 1, 2).
+His preached the need to "repent for the kingdom of heaven is at hand" (Matt.
+3:1-2).
+He was also the first to preach a "baptism of repentance in order to have the remission of sins" as Jesus and His disciples eventually would as well (Luke 3:3; John 4:1-2; Acts 2:38).
 John's style was forthright and uncompromising (Luke 3: 8-11: Matt.
 3: 10-12; Luke 3: 19).
-John believed in and preached eternal punishment (Matt.
+John also believed in and preached eternal punishment (Matt.
 3: 10-12).

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.